 The switch on the front is to turn your fridge on or off.
-Once you flip the switch to the on position to turn on the fridge, the temp controller will light up, the fans will turn on and the light will turn on as the motion sensor will detect your movement.
+When lifting the switch to the on position the temp controller will light up, the fans will turn on and the light will turn on as the motion sensor will detect your movement.
 (After 30 seconds of no movement, the motion sensor will shut the light off.)
-The blue number (bottom) on the temp controller is what the temp is set to and the red number (top) is the actual temp inside the fridge.
-The temp is preset to 34 degrees but you can adjust it up or down using the directions on the next page.
-After you have the temp controller set to your desired settings, there is nothing more you need to do as this controller will tell the compressor when to turn on or off.
+The blue number (bottom) on the temp controller is your set point and the red number (top) is the actual temp inside the fridge.
+The temp is preset to 34F to 38F, temp may need to be tweaked at first to get to your desired temp reading, food zone is 0F to 10F freezer/38F to 41F fridge, to adjust temp up or down use the diagnostic sheet for instructions.
 If you are using another temp sensor, just be aware the controller temp and your other source of temp reading might not always be the same, and this is ok, just rely on the temp sensor read out you are used to, but make sure yours is either digital wired or wireless.
+After compressor has turned on you can now put your screws into the cabinet.
+If it does not turn on and just cycles you will have to run a new 10ga wire to your battery with a 30A breaker at the battery to protect your wire.